-The 3278-2A Display Console has facilities to test the refresh buffer, keyboard, and execution of device Write commands.
+The 3278-2A or 3279-2C Display Console has facilities to test the refresh buffer, keyboard, and execution of device Write commands.

-Test Mode 1 is entered by powering on the 3278-2A with the Normal/Test key in the Test position.
-The 3278-2A automatically ripples the low-order eight bits of the I/O address counter into the refresh buffer.
-This displays the character set to verify that the 3278-2A refresh buffer operation and the character generator are functioning correctly.
+Test Mode 1 is entered by powering on the 3278-2A or 3279-2C with the Test/Normal key in the Test position.
+The 3278-2A or 3279-2C automatically ripples the low-order eight bits of the I/O address counter into the refresh buffer.
+This displays the character set to verify that the 3278-2A or 3279-2C refresh buffer operation and the character generator are functioning correctly.